frconor-ebook/meditations/_posts/2025-05-26-the-gift-of-knowledge.md

 All the things that God has created, invite them to give Him glory.

-"Light and darkness...mountains and hills...plants...springs...seas and rivers...whales and fish...birds of the air...wild beasts and cattle...priests of the Lord...spirits and souls of the righteous...the holy and humble in heart, praise and thank him because his mercy is everlasting" (cf. Dan.
+"Light and darkness...mountains and hills...plants...springs...seas and rivers...whales and fish...birds of the air...wild beasts and cattle...priests of the Lord...spirits and souls of the righteous...the holy and humble in heart, praise and thank him because his mercy is everlasting" (*cf*.
+Dan.
 3:57-90).

 We remind ourselves of these realities on a regular basis.
 We remind ourselves of the purpose of Creation.